ykrsama/atlas-screensaver/README.md

+# atlas-screensaver

 A simple HTML showing the real-time LHC status.
 It can be used as a screen saver.

 ## Dependency

-Any HTML screen saver software, i.e.
+Any webpage screen saver software, i.e.

 **macOS**: https://github.com/liquidx/webviewscreensaver